DBLive/dblive-client-ts-js-node/README.md

 #### Methods
 `set(key: string, value: string)`: Sets `key` to a string value.

 `set(key: string, value: object)`: Sets `key` to an object value.
-The object can handle anything that can be serialized into JSON.
+The object can handle any property that can be serialized into JSON.

 `get(key: string, callback: (value: string|undefined))`: Gets the current **string** value of `key`